Advice

 According to the most recent ASFA retirement standard, these are the budgets that you will need to retire "comfortably" or "modestly."
 Check out the full guide here.

-What Does it Mean to Have a 'Modest Retirement' in Australia?
+What Does it Mean to Have a 'Comfortable Retirement' or a 'Modest Retirement' in Australia?

 When Do I Need to Retire?